 Canine Cognitive Dysfunction (CCD)

 Canine cognitive dysfunction (CCD) is similar to Alzheimer’s disease in humans.
 As your dog ages, B-amyloid proteins build up rapidly in the brain, causing cell death and brain shrinkage.
 This may cause your dog to stare off into space or at walls.

 - Excessive sleeping during the day and restlessness at night

 - Lack of interest in human or canine interaction

-Because CDS can share several symptoms with other geriatric conditions, it’s important to visit your vet for an examination if suspected.
-If CDS is diagnosed, your vet may prescribe dietary supplements and daily enrichment activities like puzzle games to help your pooch live his best life and remain engaged.
+Because CCD can share several symptoms with other geriatric conditions, it’s important to visit your vet for an examination if suspected.
+If CCD is diagnosed, your vet may prescribe medications like selegiline, as well as things like dietary supplements and daily enrichment activities like puzzle games to help your pooch live his best life and remain engaged.

 Diabetes comes in two forms in dogs: insulin-deficient and insulin-resistant.
 Insulin-deficient is the more common form in dogs, while insulin-resistant diabetes is typically seen in older, obese doggos.
-Uncontrolled diabetes can lead to blindness or seizures, two things that may be mistaken for your dog staring at a wall.
+Uncontrolled diabetes can lead to blindness, which may be mistaken for your dog staring at a wall.